-Choosing your retro gaming space
+Choosing your vintage retro man cave gaming space

 Before we can get into what you’ll put in your man cave, you need to decide where in your home (or outside of your home) your man cave will go.
 Many man cavers choose their garage or basement, and you can, too.
 If you have a spare room in the house sizeable enough for a man cave, that’s another option.
 We covered how to create a man cave here.

 You can also take things outside, erecting a man cave shed or repurposing one as your new home away from home.
 For instructions on how to build a man cave in your backyard read this article.